CERC-AAI/Robin/README.md

 As part of the first milestone we study the pretrained LLMs (Vicuna, Mistral and OpenHermes 2.5) and Vision models (CLIP and SigLIP), further improving capabilties by finetuning the vision encoder.

-### Requirements
-At the moment inference requires a Nvidia GPU with 24GB.
-CPU and quantized inference don't work reliably yet.
-Training was done on a machine with 8 x A100 80GB Nvidia GPUs provided by [Hessian-AI](https://hessian.ai/)

 ### Install
 Ideally install into an empty venv (`python -m venv venv && source venv/bin/activate`)